DATES CONFIRMED: 2026 ILLINOIS WING SUMMER ENCAMPMENT - JULY 11-18, 2026 FAQs | IL Wing Summer Encampment

 Can I arrive at encampment late (or leave early) due to another event I have scheduled?

-It is preferred that all cadets arrive and depart at the scheduled encampment times/dates.
+Yes, but it is preferred that all cadets arrive and depart at the scheduled encampment times/dates.
 Missing too much of encampment will result in the cadet not getting credit for encampment.
-If you have a schedule conflict, let the encampment commander know as soon as possible.
+If you have a schedule conflict, let the encampment commander know as soon as possible so we can determine if the arrival/departure will impact getting encampment credit.

 Why can't cadets have their cell phones with them during encampment?